 The hover button

-I replaced the Social Warfare image hover button with the Jquery Pin It Button for Images plugin.
+I replaced the Social Warfare image hover button with the Jquery Pin It Button for Images plugin (and then I got rid of it when I realized how few people use these anymore).
 This one has some nice options, such as letting you pull the Pinterest description from a variety of fields if you don’t want to use the alt tag field.

 You can also set the minimum size of images for it to appear on.
 That way, you can keep it from appearing on thumbnail images in sidebars, in “relevant post” widgets, or on your main pages.